grpc/proposal/A50-xds-outlier-detection.md

 ## Proposal

-We will add a new `outlier_detection` load balancing policy that implements the outlier detection algorithm.
-This load balancing policy itself is not specific to xDS, but the xDS LB policy tree will use it.
+xDS outlier detection supports configuring many different ejection algorithms.
+We plan to support only two of them, [success rate](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier#success-rate) and [failure percentage](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier#failure-percentage).
+See the "Rationale" section below for why we are not supporting the other algorithms.

+The outlier detection functionality will be provided via a new `outlier_detection` LB policy, which delegates to a child policy to perform the actual load balancing.
+The outlier_detection policy will monitor the results of calls to the endpoints that the child dispatches requests to, and it will use that data to eject endpoints based on the configured ejection algorithms and thresholds.
+The LB policy will eject endpoints by having their subchannels report `TRANSIENT_FAILURE` to the child policy.

+Note that the `outlier_detection` LB policy will not be specific to xDS, so it will also be usable by non-xDS gRPC users.

 ### LB Policy Config